SkywalkerSun15/myacademicsite.github.io/_pages/about.md

   - /about.html
 ---

 I'm Xiaozhong Sun, a Visiting Lecturer in the Department of City and Regional Planning at Cornell University.
+I'm currently in the job market.
 My research interests include:

 - Economic Development
 - Spatial Inequality